-WebPack lets you use dozens of modules in your project, without having to worry about their locations and overall performance.
-WebPack, as the name suggest, packs all your modules in separate JS, CSS, and HTML files and gives you back an easy workspace for the browser.
+WebPack lets you use dozens of modules in your project without worrying about their locations and overall performance.
+As the name suggests, it packs all your modules in separate JS, CSS, and HTML files and gives you back an easy workspace for the browser.
 You can split, bundle and allocate code as you like thanks to WebPack.

 What’s the best framework for rapid app building?
-Many will argue, but for many, Angular will sit at the top of the decision.
+Many will argue, but Angular will sit at the top of the decision for many.
 Angular.js allows its users to build fast client-side web apps that would resemble a modern browser.
 Angular has a certain vibe to it, it makes the process of building rich-and-modern web applications so easy, yet so flexible, that it leaves you wondering… what were you doing without this framework all this time.

-APIs remain as one of the most important parts of any Node.js application, it’s what makes the real-time actually become real.
-If you are looking to build a RESTful API, then Restify library will give you the quirks and tools required to perform the task.
+APIs remain one of the most important parts of any Node.js application, it’s what makes the real-time real.
+If you want to build a RESTful API, then Restify library will give you the quirks and tools required to perform the task.
 In more ways than one; Restify is the library you will want to use when building REST services for the web.
 It’s simply that good.

 GraphicsMagick and ImageMagick are two highly acclaimed tools for manipulating visual content on the web.
 Now, you have the chance to use both GraphicsMagick and ImageMagick within your Node.js projects to optimize visual content as you go.
-Easy to navigate documentation offers all the insights, tips and tricks to help you get started with the GraphicsMagick library right away.
+Easy to navigate documentation offers all the insights, tips and tricks to help you get started with the GraphicsMagick library.

-JSDOM helps to implement the WHATWG DOM and HTML standards within your Node.js architecture.
+JSDOM helps implement the WHATWG DOM and HTML standards within your Node.js architecture.
 Simple as that.

 Best Packages and Libraries for Node.js Projects